Stephen Brookes

 Biography

-He was a police officer for thirty years.
-He was awarded the Queens Police Medal in the Jubilee Birthday Honours in June 2002 for distinguished police service and is a Fellow of the Chartered Management Institute and a Fellow of the Royal Society of Arts.
+Before joining Alliance Manchester Business School, Stephen was the Home Office Director for the Government Office for the East Midlands for six years.
+During this time, he gained considerable experience working with partnerships, supporting performance improvement programs, and facilitating and leading change.
+Stephen was a police officer for thirty years and received the Queens Police Medal in the Jubilee Birthday Honours in June 2002 for distinguished police service.
+He is a Fellow of the Chartered Management Institute and a Fellow of the Royal Society of Arts.

-His research has considered the concept of collective leadership and governance, and in identifying the impact of performance regimes on public sector organisations and the potential that exists for such organisations to create and demonstrate public value.
-Current research interests continue to include public leadership.
-He is also the co-lead for the University of Manchester for the N8 Universities Policing Reserch Partnership.
-Stephen is the Editor of the International Journal of Public Leadership, which is published by Emerald.
+Stephen's research focuses on the concept of collective leadership and governance.
+He also identifies the impact of performance regimes on public sector organisations and explores the potential for such organisations to create and demonstrate public value.
+In his last five years, Stephen was the co-lead for the University of Manchester for the N8 Universities Policing Research Partnership and remains a member of the advisory board since stepping down as a full-time academic.
+He is also the Founding Editor of the International Journal of Public Leadership, published by Emerald.

 Research interests